See our wide selection of

 Internet Shopping 24/7

-Consulting during store hours
+Phone consulting during store hours (Central Time)

 Just wanted to say that the service I recieved was second to none.
 I bought a used Yates RS banjo and am thrilled with it.
 It arrived packed very well and condition exactly as described.
 When Tom called me for set up questions I could tell he really knew and loved banjos.
 He was very nice and even called me about a week after I recieved it just to see how I liked it.
 Highly recommend them.